-Maruthuva malai
+Maruthuva Malai

-The Maruthuva malai also known as the Marunthu Vazhum Malai the abode of medicinal herbs, forms part of the western ghats.
-According to tradition, the Maruthuva malai is a fragment of the Sanjeevi mountain, a piece of which fell down here, and it was carried by Hanuman from Mahendragiri to Sri Lanka for healing the fatal wounds of Lakshmana, the brother of Rama, the epic hero.
-It stretches for more than a km reaching a height of 800 feet. at the highest point.
-It is about 11km from Nagercoil.
+The Maruthuva Malai also known as the Marunthu Vazhum Malai the abode of medicinal herbs, forms from part of the western ghats.
+According to tradition, the Maruthuva Malai is a fragment of the Sanjeevi Mountain, a piece of which fell down here, and it was carried by Hanuman from Mahendragiri to Srilanka for healing the fatal wounds of Lakshmana, the brother of Rama, the epic hero.
+It stretches for more than a km., reaching a height of 800 ft. at the highest point.
+It is about 11km. from Nagercoil.